immartian/sultry/ARCHITECTURE.md

 The OOB module handles communication between client and server components:

-1. Direct function calls when components are in the same process (primary mode)
+1. Direct function calls when components are in the same process (local mode)
-2. Optional HTTP-based protocols for distributed deployment
+2. HTTP-based API for distributed deployment (network mode)
 3. Session management and synchronization
 4. Target server discovery and resolution
+5. Full application data relay

 The DirectOOB implementation eliminates network overhead when components run locally by using direct function calls instead of HTTP API requests.
+The HTTPOOBClient implementation enables client-server communication over a network, allowing distributed deployment with the client and server components running on different machines.

 ## Connection Flows